 Building Powerful Addition in Young Learners

-This workshop addresses the needs of those who teach young learners (K-3).
+This two day workshop addresses the needs of those who teach young learners (K-3).
 The brain of the young learner is primed to seek meaning and make connections.
 How can we build on students’ budding number sense and use their innate curiosity to fuel the learning of important mathematical ideas and skills?

 At this stage of development, we focus on: